 If you're transferring the car from one name to another, take the title to your state's Department of Motor Vehicles.
 Depending on where you live, you may need to submit additional forms, and these can vary by state.
 You can usually pick them up at the DMV office or download them from its website.
 In addition to submitting the required forms, your ex has to sign the title, indicating that he or she is turning ownership over to you.
 You must sign the title as well, accepting the car, and submit it to the DMV, which then issues a new title in your name.
 States typically require proof of insurance coverage as well, and the policy should be in the name of the registered owner.

 Issues with Financed Cars

-If there’s a joint loan against the vehicle, you need to take care of this as well -- and, in fact, your ex might not agree to sign off on the car while he’s still on the loan.
-Lenders aren’t bound by the terms of a decree, so even if your decree says that you intend to make all the loan payments going forward, the lender can go after your ex for payment if you default.
-His name should be removed from the loan, and this usually means refinancing it into your name alone.
+If there's a joint loan against the vehicle, you need to take care of this as well — and, in fact, your ex might not agree to sign off on the car while still on the loan.
+Lenders aren't bound by the terms of a decree, so even if your decree says that you intend to make all the loan payments going forward, the lender can go after your ex for payment if you default.
+Your ex's name should be removed from the loan, and this usually means refinancing it into your name alone.

 The lender also has to make a special release of the title, "for transfer purposes only," so you can change the title into your name.
 While you have a loan against the vehicle, the lender holds the title as security for the loan, so it must make this temporary release through the DMV to allow it to make the change.
 As soon as the name is changed on the title, the release is voided and title is once again held by the lender.
 You can contact your lender before changing title to learn its requirements — they may vary by lender — and facilitate the process.